Active Digital Twins via Active Inference: Introduction

+{\bf Novelty:} While AIF has been widely applied in neuroscience, robotics, and decision theory, the novelty of this work lies in adopting it as a foundational framework for digital twins.
+By actively resolving uncertainty, ADTs foster adaptation and self-learning as means to maximize utility, in the spirit of intelligent automation~\cite{san2026evolution}.
+The balance between goal-directed (pragmatic) and information-seeking (epistemic) behaviors emerges naturally from the ADT's generative model through expected free energy minimization (see also \fig\ref{fig:graph_abs}).
+The framework is formalized as a POMDP encoded through a probabilistic graphical model, providing an application-agnostic platform that extends previous abstractions of physical--digital systems~\cite{pgm_wilcox_dt}.
+We also provide a reproducible procedure for constructing the ADT's generative model and demonstrate its advantages in structural health monitoring and predictive maintenance, highlighting behaviors unattainable by purely reactive digital twins.

 The paper is organized as follows.
-Section~\ref{sez:PGM} describes the POMDP that encodes the coupled dynamics of the physical-digital system.
-Section~\ref{sez:active_DT} illustrates the use of AIF agents to realize ADTs.
-Section~\ref{sez:results} assesses the proposed procedure on the simulated monitoring, management, and maintenance of a railway bridge, providing comparative results for different AIF agents featuring increasingly rich behavior.
+Section~\ref{sez:PGM} describes the POMDP encoding the coupled dynamics of the physical--digital system.
+Section~\ref{sez:active_DT} illustrates how AIF agents are used to realize ADTs.
+Section~\ref{sez:results} assesses the proposed approach through simulated monitoring, management, and maintenance of a railway bridge, providing comparative results for different AIF agents featuring increasingly rich behavior.
+The outcomes, along with current limitations and policy recommendations, are discussed in \sez\ref{sez:discussion}.
 Conclusions and future developments are finally outlined in \sez\ref{sez:conclusion}.